 A review that makes no changes is rare.
 For example, to maintain the original asset allocation there will often be a need to rebalance holdings because of intervening moves in investment values.
 At the fund level, manager changes, revised fund objectives or disappointing performance can all prompt adjustments.
 New investment opportunities also need to be considered.
+Adjustment for its own sake, however, or in answer to short-term shocks such as those following the recent imposition of US tariffs, should not be undertaken without a full review or advice.

 If your portfolio is not subject to regular and systematic reviews, it may soon become just a random collection of investments rather than a coherent portfolio.
 The discipline of a regular review is therefore a key component of successful investment planning.